 Always seek professional legal advice when selling a business.
 Every state has different laws, and you want to be sure that the business sale is structured correctly for your state.
 A business sale usually requires a Contract of Sale document that the seller’s solicitor prepares.
 This document will outline things such as; assets being transferred, property details, fixtures, stock, patents, trademarks, liabilities, employee details and entitlements, training periods and more.
 During the Due Diligence process, the buyer's solicitor will usually look over the contract and may want to make adjustments.
 There is usually a period of negotiations between the buyer and seller before settlement.
 Once the settlement has occurred, it is the seller’s responsibility to transfer all the relevant services such as leases, licenses, ABN, Business names, trademarks, patents etc. and finalise any tax or employee obligations.

-In Australia, the average is 6-9 month for businesses that sell via business brokers.
+In Australia, the average is 6-9 month for businesses.
 Obviously, there can be variations to this as some businesses may sell in 3 months, others in 2 years.
 The variation depends on a few factors; whether a realistic asking price is set; location of the business; whether it’s a niche market; the value of the business; available buyers; whether the business is prepared for sale; the agent you engage and the way you market the business for sale.

 In Australia, you have the option to sell your business privately, or you may engage an agent to assist you.
-Only licensed real estate agents and business brokers can work on your behalf to sell a business.
+Only licensed business brokers and real estate agents can work on your behalf to sell a business.
 Usually, you will enter into an agency agreement for 3-6 months, in which time the agent will assist you in selling the business.
 Every state has a governing body that oversees the licensing of agents.
-If you are looking to engage a business broker, please see our find a business broker section.